mora-ehidne/moras_camp9_notes/2 Backend/Next.js/Next.js.md

 Inside of it, the layout of the app can be defined.

 >[!WARNING] Layout routing and nesting:
-> `layout.tsx` also gets routed to in order of inheritance - but instead of replacing the inherited ones, they _nest_.
+> `layout.tsx` gets routed to in order of inheritance - the children `layout.tsx` files get nested within their parent `layout.tsx` files.
 >
-> This means: on `localhost:3000/blog` we will see `/app/blog/page.tsx` rendered within `/app/blog/layout.tsx` rendered within `/app/layout.tsx`.
+> This means: on `localhost:3000/blog` we will get `/app/blog/page.tsx` nested within `/app/blog/layout.tsx` nested within `/app/layout.tsx`.

 ### `error.tsx`